 Thousands of seriously ill South Carolinians and their families are depending on the General Assembly to enact compassionate medical cannabis legislation.
 The South Carolina Compassionate Care Act (S. 366/H. 3660) would allow patients with debilitating medical conditions and a doctor’s certification to access medical cannabis from regulated facilities.

 Cannabis’ Safety and Medical Value Has Been Proven

-- Although the federal government has created unique obstacles to conducting clinical research into cannabis’ benefits, studies have shown cannabis’ value in treating several serious medical conditions and symptoms, including neuropathic pain, wasting, and Crohn’s disease.
-Research has shown cannabis can reduce reliance on opiate painkillers.
+Although the federal government has created unique obstacles to clinical research into cannabis’ benefits, studies have shown cannabis’ value in treating serious medical conditions and symptoms, including neuropathic pain, wasting, and Crohn’s disease.

 Broad, Bipartisan Support for Medical Cannabis